Non-equilibrium dynamics of charged dual-unitary circuits: Entanglement dynamics from non-charged-solvable states

 We now note that this diagram contains $2t-L_A$ transfer matrices $\mathcal{T}$ as the one circled in red .
 Therefore, the large time limit can be computed by replacing $\mathcal{T}$ with a projector on its leading eigenvectors, which can be proven to correspond to eigenvalues of unit magnitude (see Appendix~\ref{app:transferM}).
 As we discuss in Appendix~\ref{app:transferM}, these eigenvectors are in one-to-one correspondence with the conserved, ballistic charges in the circuit so, under the assumption of starting with a complete set of solitons, we can find all of them.

-{From now on we assume this to be the case, namely, we assume that the circuit has no independent conserved-charge densities of support $\ell>1$: all charges with densities of larger support are written as products of solitons on different sites.
+From now on we assume this to be the case, namely, we assume that the circuit has no independent conserved-charge densities of support $\ell>1$: all charges with densities of larger support are written as products of solitons on different sites.
 In essence, this is a chaoticity assumption for the blocks $U^{(\alpha,\beta)}$ in Eq.~\eqref{eq:DUdecomposiiton}: for generic blocks there should be no independent conserved charges apart from those enforced by the block structure.
-Note that the proof in Ref.~\cite{folignoinprep} guarantees that whenever ${d_\alpha^{{\rt}}}={d_\beta^{\lt}}=2$ any randomly selected dual unitary block fulfils this assumption with probability one.}
+Note that the proof in Ref.~\cite{folignoinprep} guarantees that whenever ${d_\alpha^{{\rt}}}={d_\beta^{\lt}}=2$ (see, e.g., the gate in Eq.~\eqref{eq:newexample}) any randomly selected dual unitary block fulfils this assumption with probability one.

 Under this assumption, the large time limit is obtained by the following substitution

 where the sum is all over the strings $\{\alpha^{{\lt}}_1, \ldots, \alpha^{{\lt}}_{L_A}\}$ with $\alpha^{{\lt}}_i=1,\ldots, m_{\ltb}$, and $m_{\ltb}$ being the number of left moving solitons.
 Plugging this form into Eq.~\eqref{eq:rdmls} we then obtain